Alert Source Discuss

 Address

-Variable length field containing the binary encoding of the address.
+Variable length field containing the binary encoding of the characters of the serialized address.
 The serialization for a specific ChainType MUST follow the rules of its corresponding CAIP-350 profile.

 Examples